-Companies are still failing on inclusion and diversity.
-The business case for diversity is well documented “Companies in the top quartile for racial and ethnic diversity are 36% more likely to have financial returns above their respective national industry medians” and “companies in the top quartile for gender diversity are 25% more likely to have financial returns above their respective national industry medians” (McKinsey, 2020).
+Companies are still failing on diversity equality and inclusion.
+The benefits of diversity and inclusion in the workplace are well documented “Companies in the top quartile for racial and ethnic diversity (often referred to as corporate diversity) are 36% more likely to have financial returns above their respective national industry medians” and “companies in the top quartile for gender diversity are 25% more likely to have financial returns above their respective national industry medians” (McKinsey, 2020).
 This is not about arbitrary targets or quotas – this is about business success.

 A lack of data insight means companies are setting targets yet failing to access diverse skills pools.

 What can organisations do to address these challenges?

 Leaders in their markets are using technology to give them global visibility on the supply and demand for skills.
 Technology that breaks down the pools of talent by skill, ethnicity, age and gender – targeted data based on the skills they need, supplemented with the wider population diversity, essential to ensure inclusion and diversity at workplaces such as yours.

 This helps them to see where the untapped pools of talent are and to benchmark this against their internal populations.
 Knowing where the pockets of diverse talent are, both in terms of location and skill, means leaders can use diversity data to make strategic resourcing decisions and use the data to know where the diversity dial can be turned quickly, and where a longer-term strategy is needed.

 No leadership team would set a financial target without the data to inform the decision, so why do so for diversity.
 Using external data on the diversity of the skills needed to run a successful business helps to understand where and how to change the make-up of your organisation.
 It is only in combining workforce with workplace data that an organisation can access the insight they need to be a more competitive organisation on today’s diverse world.

 At Stratigens, we believe that to get the whole picture, companies must have: